 - procedural irregularities

 Criminal behaviour and legal proceedings

 Allegations of criminal behaviour will be referred directly to the Vice-Chancellor's office.

 If a complainant brings court or tribunal proceedings against the University which may be relevant to the complaint, the University will normally suspend consideration of the complaint under this procedure until the outcome of legal proceedings is known.

 It is recognised that a small minority of complaints may be made about actions or behaviour by a member of UWE Bristol staff.
 A student considering making such a complaint is advised to discuss the concern with the Students' Union Advice Centre in the first instance.

 If a complaint refers to a specific member of staff, the complaint will be brought to the attention of that individual (generally by the relevant Senior Manager) as part of the investigation of the complaint.

-The staff member will be kept informed at all stages, and will have the right to make representations to the Complaints Manager and/or Head of Complaints and Appeals if s/he is unhappy with the investigation or proposed outcome of the complaint.
+The staff member will be kept informed at all stages, and will have the right to make representations to the Complaints Manager and/or Student Casework Team Manager if s/he is unhappy with the investigation or proposed outcome of the complaint.